Accessory Dwelling Units (ADUs)

 How to Apply

-Applicants will need to fill out a , pay associated , and submit development plan sets.
-Submitted plans that meet the requirements in Del Mar Municipal Code Section 30.91 will be approved within 120 days of a complete application submittal.and
+Applicants will need to fill out a Uniform Development Application (PDF) and ADU Verification Form (PDF), pay associated fees (PDF), and submit development plan sets.
+Submitted plans that meet the requirements in Del Mar Municipal Code Section 30.91 will be approved within 60 days of a complete application submittal.
+If the ADU or JrADU permit application is processed at the same time as a permit application for a new primary dwelling unit on the lot, the City may delay acting on the ADU or JrADU application until the City acts on the permit application for the primary dwelling unit.

 Benefits of ADUs/JrADUs